Greece battles wildfires for fifth day in 'nightmarish summer' | Science-Environment

 Further west in the Aegean province of Mugla, four fires were still blazing as a sustained, dry heatwave continued, while another fire burned inland in Isparta.
 Eight people have died in fires that have ravaged Turkey's southwestern coastal regions, burning tens of thousands of hectares and forcing thousands of residents and tourists to leave homes and hotels.

-Greece has received reinforcements from Cyprus, France and Israel to fight the blaze near Athens, assisted by the army and water-bombing aircraft.
-Germany is sending 216 firefighters and 44 vehicles expected to arrive in three to four days, the Federal Office of Civil Protection and Disaster Assistance tweeted on Saturday.
+ESCAPE BY FERRY Greece has deployed the army to help fight the fires and has received reinforcements from several countries including Cyprus, France and Israel.
+Germany said it was sending firefighters and vehicles expected to arrive in three to four days.

-Hundreds of people, including many elderly residents, were evacuated by ferry late on Friday from the town of Limni as the sky turned an apocalyptic red.
-One man died in Athens on Friday after being injured by an electricity pylon and at least nine others have been injured, authorities said.
+In dramatic sea rescues, more than 2,000 people, including many elderly residents, have been evacuated by ferries from Evia this week as the skies turned an apocalyptic red.
+One man died in Athens on Friday after being injured by electricity pylon and at least nine others have been injured, authorities said.

 The government planned to reimburse people affected by the fires and would designate the burned land as areas for reforestation, Mitsotakis said.
 Residents in suburbs north of Athens have been forced to leave in a hurry with the few belongings they can take.

 "Our business, our home, all of our property is there.
 I hope they don't burn," Yorgos Papaioannou, 26, said on Friday, sitting in a parking lot with his girlfriend as ash fell around them from the smoke-filled sky.
-(Additional reporting by Karolia Tagaris, Giorgos Moutafis and Alexandros Avramidis in Athens, Dominic Evans in Istanbul and Paul Carrel in Berlin; Writing by Karolina Tagaris; Editing by Frances Kerry and Christina Fincher)
+(Additional reporting by Karolina Tagaris, Costas Baltas and Alexandros Avramidis in ATHENS, Dominic Evans in ISTANBUL and Paul Carrel in BERLIN; Writing by Karolina Tagaris; Editing by Frances Kerry and Christina Fincher)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)